whtmst/DifficultBulletinBoard/README.md

 ## Contact

 Have feature suggestions or need further assistance?
-Feel free to reach out to me on <br>Discord: **justimani**
+Feel free to [create an issue](https://github.com/DeterminedPanda/DifficultBulletinBoard/issues) on this repository and I will help you as soon as possible.

 ## To-Do List: